supersimple/papa-hassan/README.md

 ## Todo:

 - References should probably have an explicit on_delete behavior
-- Do we want to validate / save whether a user is a member or a papa pal?
 - When a user fulfills a visit, make a transaction -15% of the overhead fee.
 - If a members account has a balance of 0 minutes then they cant request any more minutes until they fulfill visits themselves
 - Various CI steps (you know em! maybe coveralls and the documentation one...doctor??) mix compile --warnings-as-errors, mix format, run: mix credo --strict, mix test --cover